Jabalpur: Notable sites

 Notable sites include Marble Rocks in Bhedaghat, Hanumantal Bada Jain Mandir, Madan Mahal, Dhuandhar Falls, Chausath-Yogini, Gwarighat, the balancing rock near Madan Mahal Fort and the Shiv Statue at Kachnar City.

-The world-renowned tiger reserves like Kanha National Park, Bandhavgarh National Park, and Pench National Park can be easily visited via Jabalpur.
+The world-renowned tiger reserves like Kanha National Park, Bandhavgarh National Park, Panna National Park, and Pench National Park can be easily visited via Jabalpur.
 The largest wildlife sanctuary by area, Nauradehi Wildlife Sanctuary is close to Jabalpur and can be easily visited.
 The recently notified Veerangana Durgavati Tiger Reserve, 7th tiger reserve in Madhya Pradesh also lies in close vicinity to Jabalpur.

 Hanumantal Bada Jain Mandir is a 17th-century Jain temple that appears like a fortress with numerous shikharas.
 The temple has 22 shrines (vedis), making it the largest independent Jain temple in India.

 Madan Mahal is a fort built by the Gond king Madan Shahi in 1116 which is situated atop a hill in Jabalpur.

 Kachnar city is known for a 76 ft Shiva statue housing a cavern with replicas of Shiva lingas from 12 shrines nationwide.
 The city also houses the Rangawati Museum which was built in 1964 to commemorate Rani Durgavati.
 The museum also hosts ancient relics, sculptures and a collection of items related to Mahatma Gandhi.

 Dumna Nature Reserve Park is an ecotourism site located near Jabalpur Airport.
 It houses Khandari Dam, a source of drinking water to the city.

 The Tilwadeshwar temple is located near the Tilwara Ghat and it is also the place where Gandhi's ashes were immersed.

 Other tourist destinations near the city include Paat Baba Mandir, Gupteshwar Mandir, Bhadbhada falls, Gughra Fall, Osho Amritdham, Pisanhari Ki Madiya which is a historic Jain pilgrimage near Netaji Subhash Chandra Bose Medical College, and Nandishwardeep Jain temple.

 Maharishi Mahesh Yogi's ashram in Karondi village is located about 90 kms from the city.
 Lying on the Tropic of Cancer, the location is claimed to be the geographical central point of India by Yogi.